From Traditional Tutoring to AI Tutoring: Helping More Pupils Catch Up In Maths

 In December 2023, our academic team and teaching experts began working on an idea: could we bring the impact of one to one tutoring to more pupils, at lower cost, without compromising on quality?

-That idea became Skye – a conversational AI tutor grounded in real classroom pedagogy.
-Skye doesn’t replace teachers, it extends their reach and impact on pupil learning.
+That idea became Skye β a conversational AI tutor grounded in real classroom pedagogy.
+Skye doesnβt replace teachers, it extends their reach and impact on pupil learning.

 However, unlike traditional tutoring, it can run at any time, for any number of pupils, without schools having to worry about cost per session or tutor availability.
+Its scalability means schools can support a large number of pupils simultaneously.

 Built by teachers, backed by pedagogy